Projectslearner/Arduino-uno-LCD-16x2-Display/README.md

-# Arduino Keypad Interface
+# Arduino LCD 16x2 Display

 ## Description

-This project demonstrates how to interface a 4x3 keypad with an Arduino to capture key presses and display them on the Serial Monitor.
-The keypad is connected to the Arduino, and each key press is detected and sent to the Serial Monitor.
+This project demonstrates how to interface a 16x2 LCD display with an Arduino to show messages and perform basic text operations such as scrolling and counting.
+The LCD is connected to the Arduino, and messages are displayed and manipulated on the screen.

 ## Components Needed

 1. **Arduino UNO**
-2. **4x3 Keypad**
+2. **16x2 LCD Display**
 3. **Jumper Wires**
 4. **Breadboard**